Difference Between Array and String

 What are Arrays?

-However, the most important use for arrays usually is calculation purposes.
+However, the most important use for arrays is for calculation purposes.
 Numerical values are entered one after the other, and then these values might get processed by one or more than one function, based on the program, which finally returns a zero, one, or more than one value in return.

 What is important to know is that one can treat these data structures as secondary data structures, as all of them can be created with the help of arrays only.

-Another important characteristic of arrays that one should know is that the size of arrays is pre-defined by the programmer or by the user before the array is actually used.
+Another important characteristic of arrays that one should know is that the size of arrays is pre-defined by the programmer or the user before the array is used.
 This is because arrays follow a method of iterative calculation.

-That is a counter moves through each object in an array to seek a certain object.
+A counter moves through each object in an array to seek a certain object.
 If the upper limit of the array is not known, then the counter does not know where to start or where to stop, which renders the array useless.
 Hence, it is important to specify the size of the array before using it.

 arrays